Vilhelms Munters: Early life

-Vilhelms Munters was born on July 25, 1898, in Riga to Estonian trader Nikolai Munter (Nikolajs Munters, died 1930) and Baltic German mother from Estonia, Auguste Klein (Kleina).
+Vilhelms Munters was born on 25 July 1898, in Riga to Estonian trader Nikolai Munter (Nikolajs Munters, died 1930) and Baltic German mother from Estonia, Auguste Klein (Kleina).
 She and Vilhelm's sister later repatriated to Germany in 1939.
 He graduated with a gold medal from Riga Stock Exchange Business School in 1915 and enrolled in the Faculty of Chemistry of the Riga Polytechnic Institute.
 That same year he, together with the institute, evacuated to Moscow due to World War I and continued his studies until 1917.
-On May 22, 1917, Munters was drafted into the Imperial Russian Army, where he served in the 1st Preparatory Training Battalion in Nizhny Novgorod and from August 8 to October 26 studied at the Vladimir Military School in Saint Petersburg.
+On 22 May 1917, Munters was drafted into the Imperial Russian Army, where he served in the 1st Preparatory Training Battalion in Nizhny Novgorod and from 8 August to 26 October studied at the Vladimir Military School in Saint Petersburg.
 He, together with other cadets, took part in fighting during the Bolshevik October Revolution and was shortly imprisoned in the Peter and Paul Fortress, but released thanks to an acquaintance.
 Afterwards he worked as an oiler in the Treugolnik (Треугольник) factory.

 After the signing of the Treaty of Brest-Litovsk, Munters returned to German-occupied Riga in July 1918.
 During the Latvian War of Independence he was drafted by the Army of the Latvian Socialist Soviet Republic in March 1919, only to soon desert.
-After the Battle of Cēsis he joined the 6th Infantry Regiment, 1st Division of the Estonian Army on June 24, 1919.
-Munters fought in North Vidzeme, served as the Estonian Army Command team leader and the aide-de-camp of the Viljandi Garrison of the 6th Infantry Regiment until October 17, 1920, when he was retired from active service with the rank of lieutenant.
+After the Battle of Cēsis he joined the 6th Infantry Regiment, 1st Division of the Estonian Army on 24 June 1919.
+Munters fought in North Vidzeme, served as the Estonian Army Command team leader and the aide-de-camp of the Viljandi Garrison of the 6th Infantry Regiment until 17 October 1920, when he was retired from active service with the rank of lieutenant.

-On November 22, 1920, he was drafted into the Latvian Armed Forces and assigned to the 6th Riga Infantry Regiment, but was discharged with the rank of virsseržants (staff sergeant) on December 20.
+On 22 November 1920, he was drafted into the Latvian Armed Forces and assigned to the 6th Riga Infantry Regiment, but was discharged with the rank of virsseržants (staff sergeant) on 20 December.
 While working for the Ministry of Foreign Affairs of Latvia, Munters resumed his studies at the Faculty of Chemistry of the University of Latvia and graduated in 1925 with a degree in engineering chemistry (ing. chem.).

 In 1934, he married Natālija Sūna (née Kļagina, 1897–1973 in Riga).
 They had one son, Andrejs (born 1935), and an adopted daughter, Margarita (born 1934), both of which died in a children's home in the Uzbek SSR in 1942 during the family's deportation.
 Natālija also had a son from a previous marriage, Nikolajs Sūna (born 1921).